zhangzhics/CITS5503_Sem2/Labs/Lab6WebApplication.md

 ## Web interface for CloudStorage application

-You need to create an AWS DynamoDB table containing the CloudStorage file data used in Lab 3.
-If you did not retain that data, repeat the relevant Lab 3 preparation steps to recreate it.
-Configure boto3 through your AWS CLI profile or an approved IAM role; do not copy credentials into the source code.
+You need to create an AWS DynamoDB table by copying it from the local DynamoDB used in Lab 3, as well as provide a copy of your AWS credentials.
+If you did not save the data from Lab 3, you will need to repeat some steps to retrieve the files from the S3 bucket and use them as attributes to be stored in the AWS DynamoDB table.
 You can run your Django application locally.

 In `views.py`, add `boto3` code to scan the AWS DynamoDB table.
 Display the results in the calling page.